 We collect information that the User voluntarily provides us as the owner of the data, by contacting us through our contact form or by subscribing to our Website, among other means of obtaining licit data.
 The personal data we collect includes your name, surname, email and other information that you decide to provide when contacting us.

-For more information about our cookies and modify them visit our Cookies Policy (INSERT HYPERLINK) on the website.
+For more information about our cookies and modify them visit our Cookies Policy bellow.

-Your personal data is used by the firm to provide the services described in our Terms and Conditions of Use (INSERT HYPERLINK).
+Your personal data is used by the firm to provide the services described in our Terms and Conditions of Use.
 We will use your data to: